Debt Consolidation in Hawaii

 Debt counselors can also introduce you to other services, such as debt consolidation or debt management plans.
 Be sure to research all your options before you enroll in any program to make sure you’re comfortable with their recommendations.

-Debt consolidation means that you all your debts into one monthly payment, either through a consolidation loan, a personal loan or transferring to a single credit card.
+Debt consolidation means that you place all your debts into one monthly payment, either through a consolidation loan, a personal loan or transferring to a single credit card.
 If you have more than $10,000 in debt and are finding it difficult to keep up with multiple monthly payments, you might be good candidate for debt consolidation.
 Find out more information about your debt consolidation options.

 Most loans of this type are secure, meaning you have to put up something of value like a home or car as collateral.
 This is how you obtain the lower interest rates as the lender has a guarantee that the loan will be repaid.
 But of course, there is the risk of losing your asset if you’re unable to keep up with the payments.